 Five Saints Distilling

-Five Saints Distilling has been one of our favorite distilleries in the area since it opened in 2015.
+Five Saints Distilling has been one of our favorite distilleries in the area since it opened nearly a decade ago.
 Set in a former firehouse in Norristown, it still has the fire pole and retractable doors.
 Memorabilia inside honors the firefighters who used to serve here and their families.

 Windows into the distillery show where the products are made.
 Visitors can try the gin, vodka, white whiskey, flavored whiskey, blood orange liqueur, and raspberry-lavender absinthe at the bar.
 An upstairs restaurant is in the works.